Krewe of Cleopatra: History and formation

 The Krewe of Cleopatra is one of the few Super Krewes with only female members (with over 3,200 members and one of the largest parades participating in the New Orleans Mardi Gras).

 The Krewe of Cleopatra was founded in 1972 by Dolores "Tuttie" Kepner, becoming the first Carnival Club for women on the West Bank of the Mississippi River.
 1973 was the first year the Krewe paraded with 250 members.
-The Krewe made its permanent move from the West Bank to the East Bank after the 2013 carnival season becoming the first all-female organization on the Uptown parade route.
+The Krewe made its permanent move from the West Bank to the East Bank after the 2013 carnival season.

 From 1972 to 1975 Cleopatra was co-captained by two sisters, Dolores Kepner and Joycelyn Champagne.
 Having appreciated parades their entire lives as natives of New Orleans, the two women decided to work together administrating an all female carnival club.
 Kepner's husband William Dill put them in touch with his friend and Algiers, New Orleans native, Blaine Kern Sr. of Mardi Gras World, who encouraged them to form the krewe and designed and organized the construction of the krewe's Queen Barge float which was built in Spain and debuted in the 1974 parade, and has appeared in every Krewe Parade since.
 Once they received the okay from the proper authorities in Gretna and Orleans Parish, The Krewe of Cleopatra was born.
 The krewe paraded on the West Bank for 39 years, taking one year off after Hurricane Katrina, before making their debut on the Uptown parade route in 2014.

 The krewe owns a fleet of floats built by float builder Barry Kern of Kern Studios, including a 3-unit signature float named, “QUEEN TUTT” in honor of the Krewe's founder Dolores "Tuttie" Kepner.